felipenunezmichea/felipenunezmichea/index.md

 I participated in the teaching and coordination of courses focused on the philosophical and pluralist foundations of economics, with an emphasis on contemporary issues such as climate change.
 Delivery of the courses Pluralistic Perspectives on the Economics of Climate Change, Philosophy for Economists, and History of Economic Thought.

--Designer and teacher of Financial Literacy Programs.
+-Designer and teacher of Financial Literacy.
 Municipality of Vitacura.
 Jan 2024 -- June 2024
 Design, planning, and implementation of citizen education programs in economics and personal finance, with a focus on sustainability and intergenerational justice.

--Lecturer in Professional Ethics.
+-Lecturer in Ethics at Work.
 IACC.
 Feb 2023 -- Present
 Design and delivery of online courses in professional ethics, with a focus on contemporary normative dilemmas in corporate environments and public organisations.